grantriches-byte/My-Python-Repository/README.md

 Through this project I developed skills in:

-- Writing basic Python programs
+- Writing Python programs using loops and conditional logic
-- Using variables and user input
+- Building interactive programs using user input
-- Implementing conditional logic and loops
+- Performing calculations and logical operations
-- Performing calculations with Python
+- Working with datasets using **Pandas**
-- Building simple interactive programs
+- Exploring and analysing structured data
 - Using Google Colab notebooks for Python development